-Donaldson will ensure that where required, prior to obtaining approval under Section 138 of the Coal Mines Regulations Act 1982 for underground mining, Aboriginal heritage will be addressed in a Subsidence Management Plan (SMP) prepared in accordance with the Department of Primary Industries (DPI) (2003) Guidelines for Subsidence Management Approval Applications.
+Donaldson will ensure that where required, prior to underground mining, Aboriginal heritage will be addressed in a Subsidence Management Plan (SMP) prepared in accordance with the Department of Primary Industries (DPI) (2003) Guidelines for Subsidence Management Approval Applications (or the latest version or replacement of this document).

-Irrespective of any Section 138 requirements, staged systematic archaeological survey of each section proposed to be undermined will occur with the participation of the Aboriginal stakeholders prior to any underground mining in each section, in order to ensure that the nature and extent of Aboriginal heritage evidence that may be susceptible to impacts is identified and managed according to this plan and Part 3A approval.
+As part of the SMP process, staged systematic archaeological survey of each section proposed to be undermined will occur with the participation of the Aboriginal stakeholders prior to any underground mining in each section, in order to ensure that the nature and extent of Aboriginal heritage evidence that may be susceptible to impacts is identified and managed according to this plan and Part 3A Approval.